RobinKumar5986/wwwhisper/README.md

 installation](https://github.com/wrr/wwwhisper/blob/master/doc/system_wide_install.md)
 is recommended for more serious deployments.

-If you are already using nginx or uwsgi, use these steps only as guidance and adjust them to fit your current configuration.
+If you are already using nginx or uwsgi, you may use these steps only as guidance and adjust them to fit your current configuration.

 Final remarks
 -----------------